jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   - **excess credit amount**
   - **excess debt entity** is defined in section FE 4 (Some definitions) for the purposes of subpart FE (Interest apportionment on thin capitalisation)
   - **excess debt outbound company** is defined in section FE 4 (Some definitions) for the purposes of subpart FE (Interest apportionment)
+  - **excess electricity** is defined in section CW 61B (Income from supply of excess electricity from dwelling) for the purposes of that section
   - **excess expenditure** —
     (a) is defined in section CZ 8(2) (Farm-out arrangements for petroleum mining before 16 December 1991) for the purposes of that section:
     (b) is defined in section DZ 5(6) (Farm-out arrangements for petroleum mining before 16 December 1991) for the purposes of that section